Cornell Career Network Staff

 Executive Director of Careers Beyond Academia (Graduate School)

 Susi Varvayanis is Executive Director of Cornell Graduate School’s Careers Beyond Academia initiative.
-After many years in STEM research, as well as managing a core facility, Varvayanis pivoted toward workforce/business development and entrepreneurial support.
+After many years in research, as well as managing a core facility, Varvayanis pivoted toward workforce/business development and entrepreneurial support.
 She has research administration experience in the U.S.and abroad, serves as a global mentor and as a reviewer for several peer-reviewed publications.
 Her current research involves experiential learning in graduate education to ensure alignment of skills, experiences, and aspirations with employer needs without contributing to the length of time needed to complete a degree.
-In her current role, Susi conducts workshops on professional development to hone skills in research communication, career readiness, and job search strategies.
+In her current role, Susi enjoys customizing and conducting experiential workshops on professional development to hone skills in research communication, career readiness, and job search strategies.

 Book with Susi if you are: